movementlabsxyz/MIP/MIP/mip-21/README.md

 1. An on-chain component on source domain emits a message.
 2. Circle's off-chain attestation service signs the message.
 3. The on-chain component at the destination domain receives the message, and forwards the message body to the specified recipient.

+This results in 2 onchain transactions and 1 offchain transaction.
+Comparatively, HTLC requires 4 onchain transactions.

 This approach minimizes the need for additional components and avoids the reliance on synthetic assets, leading to a simplified and cost-effective bridge solution.